Tigrov/yii2-enum/README.md

     const FEMALE = 'F';

     /**
-     * @var array list of attributes that are to be automatically humanized value.
+     * @var array list of attributes that are to be automatically humanized value
      * humanized => original attribute
      */
     public $attributes = ['gender' => 'gender_code'];